A practical Zendesk Explore reporting tutorial for support managers

 With eesel AI, you can:

-• Get automated insights.
-Instantly see what your customers are asking about most, which tickets are eating up your team's time, and where the gaps are in your help center.
+Get automated insights.
+Quickly see what your customers are asking about most and where the gaps are in your help center.

-• See everything in one place.
-Get a single dashboard that shows you how your AI and knowledge are performing across all your connected tools, not just Zendesk.
+See everything in one place.
+View how your knowledge is performing across all your tools, extending your reporting beyond just Zendesk.

 Go beyond reporting and start taking action

-If you're ready to shift from reactive reporting to proactive, AI-powered insights, see how eesel AI can connect to your Zendesk account in a few clicks.
-You might be surprised at how quickly you can get the answers you need to actually transform your support.
+If you're ready to enhance your reporting with proactive, AI-powered insights, see how eesel AI can connect to your Zendesk account.
+It’s a simple way to get the extra answers you need to truly transform your support.

 Frequently asked questions